Commerce Scholars Program

 “The Commerce Scholars Program is more than just an opportunity to conduct research; it’s all about embracing my passion, building a lifetime relationship, and challenging my own beliefs.
 It’s where I could focus on a niche subject matter that I truly care about, where I met talented and amazing individuals along the way with whom I could freely share my thoughts, and where I was motivated to constantly question my own ideas and improve upon them.”

 Justin graduated from the UBC BCom program with a double option in Finance and Accounting and was a 2017 Commerce Scholar.
 Within the Commerce Scholars Program, Justin studied under the mentorship of Dr. James Vercammen and performed a survival analysis of products within the US breakfast cereal industry as his final research project.
-Justin is now an accountant with KPMG in their Vancouver Enterprise practice, which is dedicated to helping entrepreneurs and private companies improve their businesses.
+Justin is now a senior consultant with KPMG in their Vancouver Enterprise practice, which is dedicated to helping entrepreneurs and private companies improve their businesses.
 He has worked for and with companies in a variety of industries including distribution, hospitality, and real estate.